ernestbonnah/ernestbonnah.github.io/_pages/about.md

 <hr>
 <div style="display: flex;">
   <div style="flex: 0 0 100px;"><strong>August '24</strong></div>
-  <div>The Secured and Dependable Cyber-Physical Systems (SeDIS) Lab in the Department of Electrical and Computer Engineering at Baylor University has opening for two fully funded Ph.D. positions for Spring 2025.</div>
+  <div>The Secured and Dependable Cyber-Physical Systems (SeDIS) Lab in the Department of Electrical and Computer Engineering at Baylor University has openings for two fully funded Ph.D. positions for Spring 2025.</div>
 </div>